Chart Color Schemes

 Burwood features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Burwood's dwelling structures, as per the latest Census, were 16.8% houses and 83.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 33.5% houses and 66.5% other dwellings.
-Home ownership in Burwood was at 18.2%, with mortgaged dwellings at 17.8% and rented ones at 64.0%.
-The median monthly mortgage repayment was $2,400, below Sydney metro's average of $2,436.
-The median weekly rent figure was $500, compared to Sydney metro's $465.
-Nationally, Burwood's mortgage repayments were higher at $1,863 and rents were substantially above the national figure of $375.
+In Burwood, as per the latest Census evaluation, 16.8% of dwellings were houses while 83.2% consisted of semi-detached homes, apartments, and other types.
+This contrasts with Sydney metropolitan areas where 33.5% were houses and 66.5% were other dwellings.
+Home ownership in Burwood stood at 18.2%, with mortgaged properties at 17.8% and rented ones at 64.0%.
+The median monthly mortgage repayment was $2,400, lower than Sydney metro's average of $2,436.
+The median weekly rent in Burwood was $500, higher than Sydney metro's figure of $465.
+Nationally, Burwood's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing